chalonlubin/jobly-frontend/README.md

 Node.js | Express | SQL | Postgres | React.js | HTML | CSS | Bootstrap

-## Description

-Built in 6 days as part of two seperate sprint w/ @yukdev on the front end and @meyburdj on the back end while attending Rithm School.

 ## To Do
 - UX / UI improvments